learningequality/kolibri-docs/docs/manage/command_line.rst

   kolibri manage exportlogs --log-type session

-Backup and Restore Kolibri Database
+Backup and restore Kolibri database
 ***********************************

 Kolibri automatically creates a backup of the database with every version upgrade.
 If for some reason you need to make a manual backup, use the following command.